ExcelFunctions.net Logo

 Where the function arguments are:

-inumber - The initial complex number that you want to raise to a power
+inumber - The complex number that you want to raise to a given power.

-number - The power to which the supplied complex number is to be raised
+number - The power to which the supplied inumber is to be raised.

 Excel Impower Function Examples